End of Watch: 06/13/1966

-Shortly after beginning his shift, Deputy Skaar was dispatched to the Skye area in the west end of Skamania County.
-Mrs. Juanita Ahrendt had called the sheriff’s office to report that she was having trouble with her sixteen year-old son, John.
-He had been drinking alcohol that day and generally disobeying his mother.
+Shortly after the start of his shift, Art was dispatched to the west end of Skamania County.
+A Mrs. Juanita Ahrendt had called the Sheriff’s Office to report she was having trouble with her 15-year-old son, John.
+Apparently, John had been drinking alcohol, and she needed help dealing with him.

-In 1966, Skamania County’s radio system didn’t cover the entire county.
-In fact, it didn’t cover most of it.
-Just after Deputy Skaar left radio range, dispatch received a call from Mrs. Ahrendt to report that John was now armed with a rifle and he was making threats to use it if officers responded.
-Deputy Skaar was heading into an ambush and there was no way to warn him.
+Ain 1966, Skamania County’s radio system would not cover most of the county.
+In fact, shortly after Art left radio range, his dispatch received another call from Mrs. Ahrendt.
+She he reported John now had a rifle and was threatening to use it if officers responded.
+Art was heading into an ambush, and there was no way to warn him.